GetFirefly/firefly/README.md

 First, you will need to install [rustup](https://rustup.rs/).
 Follow the instructions at that link.

-Once you have installed `rustup`, you will need to install the nightly version of Rust, this is currently required due to our dependency on `wasm-bindgen` when targeting WebAssembly:
+Once you have installed `rustup`, you will need to install the nightly version of Rust from 2020-03-10.
+A nightly version is currently required due to our dependency on `wasm-bindgen` when targeting WebAssembly and `AllocRef` for memory allocation:

-    rustup default nightly # install nightly toolchain
+    rustup default nightly-2020-03-10 # install nightly toolchain from 2020-03-10 to match CI

 You may also want to install the following tools for editor support (`rustfmt` will be required on all pull requests!):